About The Sleeping Beauty

 The style derives from the etiquette and social conventions of the 17th- and 18th-century French court of King Louis XIV, the basis for Petipa’s aesthetic for The Sleeping Beauty.
 “There is a certain style in the arms, the position of the head, upper torso, and shoulders,” Tomasson says.
 “It has to do with aristocracy—it was very proper, very elegant, very courteous.
 The men don’t just bow from the head; it’s through the gesture of the hand, and the body follows.”
 The low curve of the arms and open carriage of the upper chest come from French court fashions.
 The style was intended “to show off the beauty in that period,” says Tomasson, “with those beautiful gowns and the women’s bare shoulders and gorgeous necklaces.”

 In Act I, Aurora is young, excited, nervous—and discovering her power.
-Later, in the “Vision” scene, when she reveals herself to the Prince and makes him fall in love with her, she’s a different person.
-“You have to be very soft, more romantic,” says Scheller.
-“It’s beautiful music, and for me the second act is one of the prettiest, especially the pas de deux.”
-One of the reasons she loves ballet is the music— that’s what helps her discover her character and forget how hard the dancing is.
+Later, in the “Vision” scene, when she reveals herself to the Prince and makes him fall in love with her, she’s a different person—more serene and romantic.
+Tchaikovsky’s remarkable score is one of the elements that can guide this transition, helping the dancer playing Aurora to discover and fully embody the character.

 When Tchaikovsky wrote the music for The Sleeping Beauty, says Music Director and Principal Conductor Martin West, “he was a master at the height of his powers.
 It’s brilliant music.”
 It’s more refined than the composer’s other two ballets, Nutcracker and Swan Lake, West says.
 “You have a sense of storytelling within the orchestra.”
 For example, the Prologue has undertones of the Fairy of Darkness theme; later Tchaikovsky does a variation on it, “which allows him to transfer into another passage, which he’ll bring back in the Lilac Fairy theme.
 It’s very clever,” says West.
 “Some people will say, and it’s a little bit true, that there’s not as much heart in The Sleeping Beauty as there is in Swan Lake.”
 He thinks it’s because the third act isn’t dramatically necessary; Aurora could wake up, dance with her prince, and finito.
 But what’s a “happily ever after” story without a wedding and some spectacle?
 Two of the audience favorites in The Sleeping Beauty come in that celebratory third act, the delightful Puss in Boots and White Cat duet and the virtuosic Bluebird pas de deux.
 Let’s let Tchaikovsky have the last word on the music—he considered The Sleeping Beauty one of his greatest compositions.